FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

-  - "Pro": Also Mk2; XY mode for flash/pulse
   - "All": either remove or add the (non-) optional \<colorcode\> argument to all methods
-  - "All": RGB to color code approximation (for flash/pulse methods)
+  - "All": RGB to color code approximation (for flash/pulse and color code methods)
   - "DCR": query mode
   - "CXL": x/y support (if it makes sense...)
-  - "Mk1": example/test code
   - "All": LedCtrlChar() make y-offset work
   - "Pro": change ButtonStateXY() to return True/False + velocity, as in the LaunchKeyMini
   - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
   - "All": [r,g,b] lists for colors, instead of single args (might affect compatibility)
   - "Pro": implement native text scrolling
   - "Pro": support full analog reads (button already pressed, but intensity changes)
-  - "All": build in the new (*censored yet*) MIDI lib
   - "Doc": split installation and usage (and condense that a little)
-  - "Doc": add git clone instructions
   - "All": fix manual text scrolling
   - "All": replace MIDI cmd numbers with sth human readable (144->Note On; 176->Control Change, etc...)
   - "All": custom bitmaps and graphics